jordimontana82/fake-xrm-easy/README.md

 Instead, if you are using this framework on a regular basis, and is making your life as CRM developer easier, I would really appreciate if you could spend 5 minutes of your time to nominate me as a CRM MVP, given that I spent 2 years on this project! :).

-Please reach out on [my linkedin profile](https://www.linkedin.com/in/jordimontana) for that.
+Please use this email address when nominating elric_jmv@hotmail.com.
 Thank you!

 ##Contributing